 Buyers are employed by manufacturing companies in all production sectors (groceries, chemicals, pharmaceuticals, cosmetics, ICT, engineering, automotive, fashion, textiles and many others) as well as in trading companies, distributors, wholesalers and retailers (supermarkets, high street shops, online retailers).

 Typically, their workplace is the purchasing office of the company they work for, although they may also be required to make visits to suppliers.
 Working hours are usually standard full-time.

-Similar searches: Assistant Buyer, Automotive Buyer, Chemical Buyer, Clothing Buyer, Electrical Buyer, Electronics Buyer, Fashion Buyer, Food Buyer, Food Purchasing Manager, International Buyer, Logistics Buyer, Mechanical Buyer, Overseas Buyer, Procurement Buyer, Raw Materials Buyer, Retail Buyer, Senior Buyer
+Similar searches: Assistant Buyer, Automotive Buyer, Chemical Buyer, Clothing Buyer, Electrical Buyer, Electronics Buyer, Fashion Buyer, Food Buyer, Food Purchasing Manager, International Buyer, Logistics Buyer, Mechanical Buyer, Overseas Buyer, Plastics Buyer, Procurement Buyer, Raw Materials Buyer, Retail Buyer, Senior Buyer

 Buyer Responsibilities and Duties

 Buyers working in a purchasing office carry out a range of duties during a normal working day.
 Here are some of the most important:

 - Planning the purchasing of goods and raw materials based on company supply chain requirements

 - Scouting and qualification of best suppliers in terms of quality-cost ratio

 - Negotiating economic and contractual conditions, i.e. time, cost, quantities, delivery terms